luisdavim/dotfiles/files/config/nvim/README.md

   - Bordered hover and signature help wrappers
   - LSP keymaps bound to buffer

+This configuration uses `Mason` to manage the LSP tools, use `:LspInstall` to see what language servers are available for the current filetype.

 Completion (blink.cmp)
 ======================
 - blink.cmp is added and built using a custom build callback (build_blink) that runs `cargo build --release` in the plugin path.